 COLLEGE AND PUBLIC SERVICE

 • Founder and organizer of the Department of Law and Police Science Faculty Research Salon (2009–). • Police Studies Coordinator for the Department of Law & Police Science (2006–2008).

-• Primary reader for four completed masters’ theses.
-Three in progress. • Extensive student tutoring on fundamental English grammar (2010-).
+• Secondary reader for two PhD theses, Rutgers University. • Extensive student tutoring on fundamental English grammar (2010-).

-Departmental Committees: • Personel and Budget Committee (2012-2013). • Grades Appeal Committee (2006–2011, 2012-). • Reexamination and Formation of Strategic Plan for the Police Studies Program (2007). • Ad hoc subcommittee to formulate departmental bylaws (2008).
+Departmental Committees: • Personnel and Budget Committee (2012-2014). • Grades Appeal Committee (2006–2011, 2012-2014). • Reexamination and Formation of Strategic Plan for the Police Studies Program (2007). • Ad hoc subcommittee to formulate departmental bylaws (2008).